sischei/Deep_Learning_Intro/README.md

 **Prerequisites:**

 * Calculus and statistics.
-* Experience in the Python programming language
+* Experience in the Python programming language.
 * Participants are encouraged to bring their research projects to be discussed.

 ### Topics

-#### Day 1, July, 22nd
+#### Day 1, Wednesday, July 22nd, 2020
-* A brief introduction to machine learning
+* A brief introduction to machine learning.
-* Multi-layer perceptron
+* Multi-layer perceptron (incl. optimization procedures, batch normalization, Dropout, etc.).

-#### Day 2, July 23rd
+#### Day 2, Thursday, July 23rd 2020
-* Introduction to Tensorflow, applied to supervised machine learing
+* Introduction to Tensorflow, applied to supervised machine learing.
-* Recurrent Neural Networks and beyond
+* Recurrent Neural Networks and beyond.
-* Reinforcement Learning
+* Reinforcement Learning.

 ### Lecturer